Angles6230/Certification-Notes/CCNA Study.md

-	When exit interface only, it only displays "Directly connected and the exit interface" if given exit int and next hop IP, it will show via *ip addr* and exit int S* means route is a candidate for default route
+	When exit interface only, it only displays "Directly connected and the exit interface" if given exit int and next hop IP, it will show via *ip addr* and exit int S* means route is a candidate for default route Loadbalancing
+	Same destination IP addr and same destination - static Floating Static route - Static route with AD higher than the protocol so that it can be set as a backup
 ### Vlans
 Virtual Local Area Network
 Single broadcast domain